ZichenMen/ANTLR-NOTATION-CALCULATOR/README.md

 - **Java Development Kit (JDK)** version 8 or later.
 - **Maven** version 3.6 or newer, essential for building and managing the project dependencies.

-## Getting Started

-1. **Clone the Repository:** Obtain a local copy of the project repository.
-2. **Build with Maven:** In the project directory, execute `mvn clean install` to build the project, leveraging Maven for dependency resolution.
-3. **Run the Application:** Launch the application.
-It is designed to read infix expressions from standard input, processing one expression per line.

 ## Input/Output Format